FamilySearch/pewpew/README.md

 Providers are the means of providing data to an endpoint, including using data from the response of one endpoint in the request of another.
 The way providers handle data can be thought of as a FIFO queue.
 Every provider has an internal buffer which has a soft limit on how many items can be stored.

-A *provider_name* is any string except for "request" and "response", which are reserved.
+A *provider_name* is any string except for "request", "response", "stats" and "for_each", which are reserved.

 Example:
 ```yaml